McMaster University: Admissions

 The requirements for admission differ between students from Ontario, other provinces in Canada, and international students due to the lack of uniformity in marking schemes.
-The acceptance rate at McMaster for full-time, first-year applications in 2018 was 52.6 per cent.
-In September 2014, the secondary school average for full-time first-year students at McMaster University was 87.7 per cent.
-The university received 28,079 applicants in 2016.
+The acceptance rate at McMaster for full-time, first-year undergraduate applications in 2024 was approximately 59 percent.
+The university received 47,544 applicants in 2023.

-However, students entering McMaster's more selective undergraduate programs, including the Health Sciences, Integrated Sciences, and Arts and Science programs, had a secondary school average of 96.3 per cent.
+However, students entering McMaster's more selective undergraduate programs, including the Honours Health Sciences Program, Integrated Sciences, and Arts and Science programs, tend to have higher averages.
 In 2016, Yahoo!
 Finance named the university's Health Sciences program the toughest Canadian undergraduate program to gain admission to, with an acceptance rate of 4.5 per cent out of an average of 3,500 applicants each year.

 The Michael DeGroote School of Medicine has notably developed admission tests adopted by other schools.
 In 2001, they developed the multiple-mini interview to address long-standing concerns over standard panel interviews; viewed as poor reflectors for medical school performance.
 This format uses short, independent assessments in a timed circuit to obtain aggregate scores in interpersonal skills, professionalism, ethical/moral judgment, and critical thinking to assess candidates.
 The multiple-mini interview has consistently shown to have a higher predictive validity for future performance than traditional interviews.
 The multiple-mini interview process has since been adopted by the majority of Canadian medical schools, as well as a number of medical schools in the United States.
 In 2010, the medical school developed the Computer-based Assessment for Sampling Personal Characteristics, to better assess the applicant's personal characteristics.
 Several other medical schools have adopted the CASPer test, including New York Medical College, Robert Wood Johnson Medical School, and the University of Ottawa Faculty of Medicine.

 Student life

-In the 2016–2017 academic year, the university had an enrolment of 31,625 students: 26,780 undergraduate students, 4,485 graduate students.
-The student body is largely made up of Canadians, making up 90.27 per cent of the student population.
-International students represented, respectively, 9.73 per cent of the student population.
-Full-time students make up about 93.8 per cent of the student body.
-Among full-time students, the university has a first-time student retention rate of 90.9 per cent.
+In the 2023–2024 academic year, the university had an enrolment of 37,592 students: 32,105 undergraduate students and 5,487 graduate students.
+The student body is largely made up of Canadians, making up 85% of the undergraduate student population, and 69% of the graduate student population.
+Full-time students make up 96% of the undergraduate student body and 84% of the graduate student body.
+Among full-time students, the university has a first-time student retention rate of 92%.